HowieDuhzit/SolTools/README.md

 # SolTools
 ## Solana Tools for Blender

-Tolls to generate metadata and mint cNFTs
+Tools to generate metadata and mint cNFTs